Employers

 Requests to take annual holidays in advance

-Employees can ask to take annual holidays before they are entitled to them (‘in advance’), but you do not have to agree to the request unless there is a relevant clause in their .
-Employees can ask for annual holidays in advance if they:
+Employees can ask to take annual holidays before they are entitled to them (‘in advance’), but you do not have to agree to the request unless there is a relevant clause in their Employment agreements contain the terms and conditions of employment.
+Every employee must have a written employment agreement outlining the terms and conditions of employment.
+‘Employment agreement’ has a broader meaning that includes all other documents and other agreements forming part of the contractual agreement between the employee and employer.

 When you agree to an employee taking annual holidays in advance, you should make sure they agree in writing that if they leave your employment before, they become entitled to annual holidays, you can recover the overpayment from their final pay.